WTIC-TV: Comparative hearing and construction

 Less than two months before going to air, channel 61 made one more change.
 In December 1983, the FCC liberalized its rules around call signs.
 This allowed David Chase to grant his son permission—with an FCC waiver—to name the station WTIC-TV, allowing the new channel 61 to trade on the WTIC call letters' 60-year heritage in Connecticut.
 Arnold Chase had wanted to use the WTIC call letters for some time, knowing they would give his new station instant visibility and credibility.
 However, he had been unable to do so before the rule change.
 This made channel 61 the second station in Connecticut to bear the WTIC-TV call sign; it had previously been used on channel 3 from its sign-on in 1957 until its sale in 1974 required a rename.
 The station remained dedicated in Grasso's memory and would use images of Grasso at sign-on and sign-off.
 The station would also be housed in One Corporate Center, a building owned by David Chase also colloquially known as the "Stilts Building".
-Channel 61 was cleared by CPTV and by the WXTV translator, which moved to channel 47 in advance of WTIC-TV signing on and is today WUTH-CD.
+Channel 61 was cleared by CPTV and the WXTV translator, which moved to channel 47 in advance of WTIC-TV signing on and is today WUTH-CD.